Geometry-Enabled Radiation from Structured Paraxial Electrons

 Because the transverse Hamiltonian Eq.\eqref{eq:HO} is a sum of two commuting 1D oscillators, the Fock space factorizes as $|n_+,n_-\rangle=|n_+\rangle\otimes|n_-\rangle$ with $[\hat{a}_+,\hat{a}_-]=[\hat{a}_+,\hat{a}_-^\dagger]=0$.
 Given the factorization Eq.\eqref{eq:eqxpfact} we note that matrix element $s_\perp(z)$ can be expressed as a product of one dimensional form factors that we define as

 This is a common matrix element of a displacement operator $\hat{D}_\sigma$ that can be evaluated analytically from the action of the ladder operators on the number states.
-We sketch derivation in the Appendix \ref{app:2} and provide the exact expression for $\mathcal{F}_{n^f_\sigma,n^i_\sigma}(\kappa_\sigma)$.
+We sketch derivation in the Supplemental Material \cite{supp} and provide the exact expression for $\mathcal{F}_{n^f_\sigma,n^i_\sigma}(\kappa_\sigma)$.

 With the help of Eq.\eqref{eq:circmom} one may immediately evaluate the weighting coefficient and express it in terms of $C$ functions of Eq.\eqref{eq:cfunc} and form factors Eq.\eqref{eq:formf}

 We note that above $\mathcal{F}$ and the coefficients $C_{a,\sigma},C_{a^\dagger,\sigma}$ depend on $b(z)$, $b'(z)$ and $\Omega(z)$, and thus inherit a parametric $z$-dependence.
 Next we use the identity